stacks-network/docs/_develop/connect/use-with-clarity.md

 ## How it works

 For your app's users to be able to execute a smart contract function, they need to sign and broadcast a transaction.
-It's important that users remain control of the private keys that sign these transactions.
+It's important that users remain in control of the private keys that sign these transactions.
 Connect provides an easy-to-use workflow that allows your users to securely sign transactions.

 Connect allows you to open the authenticator with parameters indicating the details of the transaction - like the smart contract address, function name, and specific arguments.
 Your users get the chance to see these details, and then sign and broadcast the transaction in a single click.
 Their transaction will be securely signed and broadcasted onto the Stacks blockchain.
 After this is done, a callback is fired to allow you to update your app.